Watch the Event

 The discussion is part of Nasher Prize Dialogues, the discursive platform of the Nasher Prize, the annual international prize for a living artist in recognition of a body of work that has had an extraordinary impact on the understanding of sculpture.
 The Dialogues are intended to foster international awareness of sculpture and to stimulate discussion and debate.
 Programs—including panel discussions, lectures, and symposia—are held in cities around the world on a yearly basis, offering engagement with various audiences, and providing myriad perspectives and insight into the ever-expanding field of sculpture.

-Hartland and Mackie Family; Janelle and Alden Pinnell/The Pinnell Foundation; and Christen and Derek Wilson are the Dialogues Sponsors of the Nasher Prize.
+Bowdon Family Foundation, Michael Corman and Kevin Fink, Hartland and Mackie Family, Marian Goodman Gallery, Janelle and Alden Pinnell / The Pinnell Foundation, Stephen Friedman Gallery, and Patricia J. Villareal and Thomas S. Leatherbury are the Dialogues Sponsors of the Nasher Prize.